Find Affordable College Courses

 Cedar Rapids, IA

-Kirkwood Community College did quite well in this year’s ranking of the best schools for allied health and medical assisting services students.
-It came in at #7 on the list.
-Located in the midsize city of Cedar Rapids, Kirkwood Community College is a public school with a large student population.
+Kirkwood Community College ranked #7 on this year’s Best Allied Health Services Schools in Iowa list.
+Located in the medium-sized city of Cedar Rapids, Kirkwood Community College is a public college with a fairly large student population.

 After completing their degree, medical assisting graduates from Kirkwood Community College carry an average student debtload of $20,757.